 The rise of PCOS is not a shock if you look at lifestyle changes due to technology.

-1. The desk job, which most people have, has given rise to a sedentary lifestyle.
-Sitting for more than 7 hours at one place without movement leads to obesity, stress, and other metabolic problems.
+- The desk job, which most people have, has given rise to a sedentary lifestyle.
+Sitting for more than 7 hours in one place without movement leads to obesity, stress, and other metabolic problems.

-2. Other than this, a processed food diet (sugary drinks, carbs, irregular eating habits), stress, and a ruined sleep cycle lead to hormonal imbalance.
+- Other than this, a processed-food diet (sugary drinks, carbs, irregular eating habits), stress, and a disrupted sleep cycle lead to hormonal imbalance.

-3. Research shows that lack of movement, physical activity, and exercise leads to stress and depression, which in turn maybe indirectly affect health-related quality of life.
+- Research shows that lack of movement, physical activity, and exercise leads to stress and depression, which in turn may indirectly affect health-related quality of life.
 And this poor quality of life gives rise to problems like PCOS.

-4. In addition to that, skincare, plastic, nylon clothes, and even certain food packaging can act as endocrine disrupters.
+- In addition, skincare products, plastics, nylon clothing, and even certain food packaging can act as endocrine disruptors.
 They slowly affect our hormonal health.

 PCOS Management Tips (That Actually Help)